 Set It and Test It

 Practice automation.
-In efforts to improve your lead-nurturing process and to be as efficient has you can, setting up automation for all of your email marketing campaigns is essential.
-Marketing automation platforms (like the emfluence Marketing Platform) offer features that make the automation process easy to implement.
+In efforts to improve your lead-nurturing process and to be as efficient as you can, setting up automation for all your email marketing campaigns is essential. emfluence Marketing Platform) offer features that make the automation process easy to implement.

 Here are just a few things to consider testing after launching an automated email campaign –